duyhai1211/Movie-Web/README.md

 - **YouTube Integration**: Embed and control YouTube trailers with `react-youtube`.
 - **Modals**: Display detailed movie information in a modal using `react-modal`.

+ After deployment using Vercel, the project is accessible at: [Movie Web Live Demo](https://movie-web-trailer.vercel.app/)

 ## Installation

 To get started with the project, clone the repository and install the dependencies using npm:

 ```bash
 npm install react-multi-carousel react-youtube react-modal

 Setup